Student Rights and Responsibilities

 - Distraction-reduced testing environment – Some students may require a low distraction environment due to concentration issues, or they may need to verbalize exam questions or responses.

 Reviewing material presented orally in class may be a vital aid for some students.
-Faculty has the right to protect intellectual property and ensure that the use of recordings are for the sole use of the student as an accommodation.
+Faculty have the right to protect intellectual property and ensure that the use of recordings are for the sole use of the student as an accommodation.
 Students approved for the accommodation of audio-recording are required to sign an audio-recording agreement that protects the rights of the instructor and students in the course.

 Students who have difficulty taking notes due to physical, processing, or sensory limitations may need a copy of class notes from a note-taker.
 Notes are not a substitute for attending class.
 Students are expected to pick up their notes in a timely fashion.
 If notes are not picked up, this service is subject to being withdrawn.
 Note-takers do not know anything about the student they take notes for and they should not actively participate in the class.
 Note-takers must demonstrate appropriate classroom behavior.